aws-observability/aws-otel-helm-charts/CONTRIBUTING.md

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

+While we value any contributions and do our best to get back to you with questions in a timely manner, please note that we're releasing new versions not on a fixed schedule.
+In other words, we review (and merge) contributions on a best-effort basis.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.